You make our work possible. Please help us continue.

 During the brief private interval in his life following his governorship, Jefferson completed the one book which he authored, Notes on the State of Virginia.
 Several aspects of this work were highly controversial.
 With respect to slavery, in Notes Jefferson recognized the gross injustice of the institution – warning that because of slavery “I tremble for my country when I reflect that God is just: that his Justice cannot sleep for ever.”
 But he also expressed racist views of blacks’ abilities; albeit he recognized that his views of their limitations might result from the degrading conditions to which they had been subjected for many years.
 With respect to religion, Jefferson’s Notes emphatically supported a broad religious freedom and opposed any establishment or linkage between church and state, famously insisting that “it does me no injury for my neighbour to say there are twenty gods, or no god.
 It neither picks my pocket nor breaks my leg.”9

-In 1784, he entered public service again, in France, first as trade commissioner and then as Benjamin Franklin's successor as U.S. minister.
-During this period, he avidly studied European culture, sending home to Monticello, books, seeds and plants, along with architectural drawings, artwork, furniture, scientific instruments, and information.
+In 1784, Jefferson entered public service again, in France, first as a trade commissioner and then as the successor to Benjamin Franklin as minister to France.
+During this period, he avidly studied European culture, sending home to Monticello, books, seeds and plants, architectural drawings, artwork, furniture, scientific instruments, and information.

 During the last seventeen years of his life, Jefferson generally remained at Monticello, welcoming the many visitors who came to call upon the Sage.
 During this period, he sold his collection of books (almost 6500 volumes) to the government to form the nucleus of the Library of Congress before promptly beginning to purchase more volumes for his final library.
 Noting the irony, Jefferson famously told John Adams that “I cannot live without books.”10